 - Painful sores in the mouth

-- Skin rash that does not itch, usually on the palms of hands and soles of feet
+- A skin rash on the palms of the hands and soles of the feet

 National Institute of Allergy and Infectious Diseases http://www.niaid.nih.gov

 US Centers for Disease Control and Prevention http://www.cdc.gov